romuloqaz/TranslucentTest/README.md

 To start the application you must have <b>Maven</b> and <b>Docker</b> installed on your computer.

+The <b>node</b> version used in this project and for the creation of the docker container was version <b>12.22.1</b>.
+This is the version that should be used to build the project.

 After cloning this repository to run the application, it is first necessary to insert the following command to enter the application's backend folder:

 ```